THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 How do the Principles of Reggio Emilia Reflect the Neuroscience of Successful Learning?

-In the discussion below, I will talk about each of the principles in relation to brain research about experiences and interactions that support learning.
-The brain, a miraculous organ, is the only organ created both from within and beyond the body.
+In the discussion below, I will discuss the principles concerning brain research on experiences and interactions that support learning.
+The brain, a miraculous organ, is the only organ created within and beyond the body.
 What children experience has a profound impact on their identity and self-esteem.

 A. Principles that encapsulate the VISION of the schools